egorxe/openglory/README.md

 ### Interface

-For video output OpenGlory uses LiteX framebufer and video cores.
+For video output OpenGlory uses LiteX framebuffer and video cores.
 DRAM memory interface provided by LiteDRAM is required for framebuffer, texture storage and etc. Currently only wishbone bus is supported for register access to GPU and memory access from it.

 OpenGlory on FPGA could be used from LiteX CPU as demonstrated in NaxRiscV Quake example or from host via Etherbone, Uartbone or something similar.
 Only access to DRAM memory and to OpenGlory wishbone registers is required for operation.